tutek1/DTLabs/02_Player/lab02.md

     camera_3d.position = point
 ```

+> aside positive
+> The keyword `as` works as a **type cast**.
+It works in the same way as doing this in C:
+>```C
+>a = (int)b;
+>```

 ### Problem 3 - Player collisions
 Now the setup seems even more broken because it just shows the backpack of the player.
 This is because the `ShapeCast3D` is colliding with the player.
-We need to learn a bit about collision masks and layers.
+We need to learn a bit about **collision masks** and **layers**.

 #### Collision layer and mask
-Each physics object has a collision layer and a collision mask.
+Each physics object in Godot has a collision layer and a collision mask.
 The **collision layer** tells the physics engine, what kind of physics object it is.
 The **collision mask** tells the physics engine, which collision layers is the object interested in (wants to be updated upon collision update with that layer).

-Let's setup the layers and masks of the scene objects so that the shapecast only cares about the terrain (which is the default).
+Let's setup the **layers and masks** of the scene objects so that the shapecast only checks collision with the terrain.
 Please use this video to set it up:
 <video id=g9lYt3jF950></video>

-The video also shows the result of this section.
+> aside positive
+> This can be further improved by using `lerp()` for the camera offset, which removes the jittering/stuttering, when slowly brushing against objects.